sneha-pawar23/Operationlizing_ML_in_Azure/README.md

 _NOTE:_ This file is a template that you can use to create the README for your project.
-The _TODO_ comments below will highlight the information you should be sure to include.
+The _TODO_ comments below will highlight the information you should be sure to include sneha.

 # Your Project Title Here